-In signing this document, I declare under penalties of and any other statements made by me on behalf of t of perjury that the foregoing certifications and assurances, the Applicant are true and correct.
+In signing this document, I declare under penalties or and any other statements made by me on behalf of of perjury that the foregoing certifications and assurances, the Applicant are true and correct.

 Signature Date

-Printed Name Tony Boren, Executive Director
+Printed Name Tony Boren, Executive Director •

-authority under state and local law to make and com pplicant, I hereby affirm to the Applicant that it has the apply with the certifications and assurances as indicated on on, these certifications and assurances have been legally the Applicant.
+authority under state and local law to make and com Applicant, I hereby affirm to the Applicant that it has the apply with the certifications and assurances as indicated or ion, these certifications and assurances have been legally f the Applicant.

-•• y knowledge, there is no legislation or litigation pending or hese certifications and assurances or of the performance
+y knowledge, there is no legislation or litigation pending o these certifications and assurances or of the performance

 AFFIRMATION OF A APPLICANT'S ATTORNEY

 For: Fresno Council of Governments

 Signature Date

-Printed Name Bryan Rome
+Printed Name Bryan Rome •